Updated Mar 10, 2026

 What changes make the biggest difference?

-Set programme‑wide service standards for staff communication, publish office hours and back‑ups, and track response times in programme meetings.
-Make assessment clarity non‑negotiable with exemplars and rubrics, and streamline digital routes for queries and feedback.
-For cohorts with less flexibility—especially apprenticeships, where tone trends lower—offer predictable, asynchronous updates and targeted out‑of‑hours contact.
-These adjustments align with sector evidence and directly address what journalism students say they need.
+The biggest gains come from a few consistent habits.
+Set programme-wide standards for staff communication, publish office hours and back-up contacts, and review response times in programme meetings.
+Make assessment clarity non-negotiable with exemplars and rubrics, and simplify digital routes for questions and feedback.
+For cohorts with less flexibility, especially apprenticeships where tone trends lower, offer predictable asynchronous updates and targeted out-of-hours contact.
+These changes align with sector evidence and address the issues journalism students raise most often.

 How Student Voice Analytics helps you